<style> .ev { opacity: 1 !important; transform: translate(0) !important; } </style>

 r.cooper@lancaster.ac.uk

 She is a also Non executive Director of the Future Cities Catapult, a visiting Professor at the Royal College of Art (RCA)and a member of RCA Council.
 Professor Cooper was a Lead Expert for the UK Government Foresight programme on the Future of Cities, is on the Academy of Medical Sciences Working group addressing ‘The Health of the Public 2040’ and is a member of the Partnership for Prevention Sciences Steering Group.
-She is the Royal Society representative member of the Scientific Committee for Health and Wellbeing in the Changing Urban Environment – an International Council for Science Programme co-sponsored with the United Nations University (UNU) and the InterAcademy Medical Panel (IAMP).
+She was Royal Society representative member of the Scientific Committee for Health and Wellbeing in the Changing Urban Environment – an International Council for Science Programme co-sponsored with the United Nations University (UNU) and the InterAcademy Medical Panel (IAMP) and Co- Chair of the UK Prevention Research Partnership, Scientific Advisory Board until 2023.
+She is President of the Design Research Society.
+Rachel was awarded the OBE by the Queen for services to education in 2013.

 Latest Updates from Rachel Cooper